siva3010/E-LEARN/README.md

 # "E-Learning" Website using Microsoft Azure Technologies
 This is a web based application developed for Education related based website.
-This web site is hosted on Azure Portal using Static web and web app
+This web site is hosted on Azure Portal

 **Project Link**-- https://victorious-ground-0120dae10.2.azurestaticapps.net/